PulseBeamDev/docs/concepts/security.md

 ## 3.3 PulseBeam Project Keys

 * Your PulseBeam keys are asymmetric.
-* Only you have your private key which is used to generate tokens for your customers.
+* Use your private key to generate tokens for your customers.
+Only you have a copy of your private key.
 * Be sure to protect your keys.
 Especially your private key!
+* When you create a key set, we store a copy of your public key.
-* We keep a copy of your public key and use it to verify that the token was created by you.
-As well as to identify the key set if you want to delete and rotate your keys.
+* We use your public key to verify that tokens we receive were created by your private key.
+* Note: You can use your public key to identify key set(s) on your PulseBeam projects when rotating keys.
 * We recommend rotating your keys regularly.

 # 4. Peer Authentication, Identity, and Authorization

-It is desirable for you to know the identity of whomever you issue tokens to.
-For many reasons:
+You should know the identity of whomever you issue tokens to for many reasons:
 * Allows you to secure your system:
     * Control usage.
 Usage on your PulseBeam account can create bills
     * Detect and prevent bad actors
     * Ban and remove bad actors who appear
     * Allow peers to connect to other peers based on your desired application logic.
 You likely want to be able to verify the identity of their peers.
 E.g. if Alice wants to talk to Bob, making sure Bob is Bob, and you gave Bob's token to Bob is something you should ensure.
 And not an imposter of Bob!

-This can be made possible through the use of identity providers or other systems
+Identity providers are one way to identify your users:
 * OIDC Web-based identity providers (IdP) E.g.:
     * Google
     * Facebook